Westville, KwaZulu-Natal: Retail

-Business

-Westville boasts multiple business parks such as West Way Office Park and Essex Gardens amongst others, with others concentrated on Lancaster/Buckingham Terrace in Westville CBD and Essex Terrace and University Road near Westwood Mall.
-These business parks are home to small businesses and huge corporations alike, most notably the headquarters for companies such as RCL Foods, Boxer Superstores, The Unlimited insurance company, Vector Logistics and ESKOM's regional electricity supply offices.
+Westville is primarily a residential area, featuring several shopping centres throughout the suburb, such as The Pavilion Mall—the second largest in the Greater Durban metropolitan area—along with Westwood Mall, Westville Mall, and Westville Junction.

 Attractions

 Tourist attractions include Palmiet Nature Reserve, which has 15 kilometres of guided and self-guided trails.
 Further afield tourists can experience the evergreen Western Inland Route and Natal's regional attractions, including the Drakensberg (Barrier of Spears) Battlefields Tours, game reserves and Zululand.
 A large Anglo-German Historical Route exists with numerous churches, museums and grave sites depicting the early settlement struggles of the early colonial days.

 Infrastructure

 Healthcare

-The only hospital in Westville is the Life Westville Hospital which is a private hospital owned by Life Healthcare Group.
-The hospital is located adjacent The Pavillion Shopping Centre on Harry Gwala Road to the south of the N3 in the Dawncliffe suburb of Westville.
+Life Westville Hospital, a private facility owned by Life Healthcare Group, serves the residents of Westville from its location south of the N3, adjacent to The Pavilion Shopping Centre.

+Policing

+Most of Westville is covered by the policing precinct of Westville SAPS (located 2 km north-east of the CBD).
+However, a small section on the eastern border of Westville including Westwood Mall, Westwood Estate, Westwood Lodge and Forest Office Park is covered by Sydenham SAPS (located in neighbouring Sherwood).